Psychology Internship Program

 For several decades, the Bureau has relied upon the doctoral internship program to provide the agency with uniquely qualified entry-level psychologists.
 Interns who have proven themselves to be competent clinicians and who are comfortable working within the correctional setting are often recruited by the Bureau at the end of their internship year.

-To be eligible for a doctoral internship program position, applicants must not have reached their 37th birthday (in accordance with Public Law 100-238), must be enrolled at least part-time as an advanced graduate student in a clinical or counseling psychology program leading to a doctoral degree.
-To be eligible for an entry-level psychology position with the Bureau, interns must have completed all doctoral degree requirements, be U.S. citizens, and not have reached their 37th birthday (in accordance with Public Law 100-238) at the time of initial appointment (age waivers can be requested prior to 40th birthday).
+To be eligible for a doctoral internship program position, applicants must be enrolled at least part-time as an advanced graduate student in a clinical or counseling psychology program leading to a doctoral degree.

 Intern selection at each training site is based largely on breadth and quality of clinical experience, demonstrated academic achievement and consistency of interests with the training goals of the program, personal integrity, and maturity.
 Selections and the offer of positions at each site are made in strict accordance with the policies of the Association of Psychology Postdoctoral and Internship Center's (APPIC) Internship Matching Program.
 For a detailed description of these policies and procedures, refer to APPIC's website.
 Our internship sites agree to abide by the APPIC policy that no person at these training facilities will solicit, accept, or use any ranking-related information from any intern applicant.

 Applicants should understand that the Bureau is also bound by the specifications of the Pathways Program.
 While the Pathways Program is a specific process for verifying eligibility for the Doctoral Intern position, the application process is totally separate from the APPIC process and procedures.
-Accordingly, applicants must submit an application through the USAJOBS website to verify eligibility for temporary federal law enforcement hiring.
+Accordingly, applicants must submit an application through the USAJOBS website.

 Applicants for the Bureau's internship positions should be aware that they are applying for a position in a federal law enforcement agency.
 Therefore, selection entails not only demonstration of exceptional qualifications as an "advanced graduate student / psychologist in training," but also suitability for work in a position of public trust.
 In general, Bureau employees, including psychology interns, are held to a high standard of personal conduct and responsibility and are expected to be law-abiding citizens who can serve as strong role models for the inmate population.

-Early fall, individuals interested in a psychology internship position at any of the Bureau's training sites should complete each of the following steps:
+Early fall, graduate students from APA Accredited Clinical and Counseling schools interested in a doctoral psychology internship position at any of the Bureau's training sites should complete each of the following steps: